snozbot/fungus/Docs/fungus_lua/lua_store.md

 # Example

-- Add a LuaStore to the first scene in your game (Tools >Fungus > Create > LuaStore).
+- Add a LuaStore to the first scene in your game (Tools >%Fungus > Create > LuaStore).
 - Set variables in the store in Lua, e.g.

 ```lua